 The Dangerous Politics of Autism Claims: When Ideology Overrides Evidence

-In a climate of political polarization and institutional distrust, the recent announcement linking autism to prenatal Tylenol use has ignited a controversy.
-This narrative—framing a complex neurodevelopmental condition as a solvable mystery with a single cause—is seductive because it converts deep parental anxiety into simple, actionable blame.
-But this reductionism is not only scientifically baseless; it is profoundly harmful.
+In a climate of political polarization and institutional distrust, the recent announcement linking autism to prenatal Tylenol use has sparked backlash—and justifiably so.
+This narrative framing a complex neurodevelopmental condition as a solvable mystery with a single cause is appealing because it converts deep parental anxiety into simple, actionable blame.
+But this reductionism is not only scientifically baseless; it is also profoundly harmful.

 Recognition, Not Epidemic: What the Numbers Actually Mean

 1. Broader criteria.
-The DSM-5 redefined autism as a spectrum, widening the diagnostic net to include individuals with a broader range of traits who were previously overlooked (American Psychiatric Association, 2013).
+The DSM-5 redefined autism as a spectrum, widening the diagnostic net to include individuals with a broader range of traits who were previously overlooked (APA, 2022).

 2. Increased awareness and screening.
 Routine developmental screenings and greater public literacy mean we are now identifying autistic people who were always here—especially women, adults, and individuals from racial and ethnic minority communities who were historically overlooked in diagnostic processes.